-- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See Chapter 3, "Parts listing, Type 7984 and 7986 servers," on page 19 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.
+- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See Chapter 3, "Parts listing, Type 7940 and 7941 servers," on page 19 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.

 Symptom Action The ServerGuide Setup and Installation CD will not start.
 Make sure that the server supports the ServerGuide program and has a startable (bootable) CD or DVD drive.
 If the startup (boot) sequence settings have been changed, make sure that the CD or DVD drive is first in the startup sequence.
 If more than one CD or DVD drive is installed, make sure that only one drive is set as the primary drive.
 Start the CD from the primary drive.
 The operating-system installation program continuously loops.
 Make more space available on the hard disk.
 The ServerGuide program will not start the operating-system CD.
-Make sure that the operating-system CD is supported by the ServerGuide program.
-See the ServerGuide Setup and Installation CD label for a list of supported operating-system versions.

-- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See Chapter 3, "Parts listing, Type 7984 and 7986 servers," on page 19 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.
+- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See Chapter 3, "Parts listing, Type 7940 and 7941 servers," on page 19 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.